keboola/connection-docs/templates/ua-and-ga4-comparison/ua-and-ga4-comparison.md

 {: .image-popup}
 ![Add New Template](/templates/ua-and-ga4-comparison/add-template.png)

 This will take you to the list of all available templates.
-Among the various categories available, we will focus on the data app templates for our case.
+Check the box for data app templates and view the list that appears.
-To do so, check the box for data app templates and view the list that appears.
 From this list, select **UA and GA4 Comparison** and click on **Use Template**.

 {: .image-popup}
 ![New Template – Data Apps](/templates/ua-and-ga4-comparison/new-template-data-apps.png)

 You will then be directed to the main **Template** page, where all the components used are listed.
-Here, you can also find a general description of the Template.
+Here, you can also find a general description of the template.

 Click **Use Template** to begin.
 Name the template, and click **Next Step**.

 {: .image-popup}